fredefox/par-tut/README.md

 ============

-In this report we will discuss how to do basic parallel programming in haskell.
-We will talk about some of the import aspects that arise from the special situation of working in a lazy language.
+In this report we will discuss how to do basic parallel programming in Haskell.
+We will talk about some of the important aspects that arise from the special situation of working in a lazy language.

-Then we will show how to implement a parallel map function in haskell.
+As an example we will show how to implement a parallel map function in Haskell.

 Controlling evaluation
 ======================

-When writing parallel programs in Haskell there is one particular thing that the author most pay particaluar attention to, namely controlling the order of evaluation.
-Since haskell is lazy by default extra care needs to be put into the construction of parallel programs.
-Say you want to compute two expressions `a` and `b` in parallel and suppose that both expressions depend on the result of some common expression `e` (`e` appears free in `a` and `b`), then naïvely starting a computation of `a` in parallel with `b` would lead to extra work being performed.
-Similarly `b` might result depend on `a` in which case the evaluation of `b` won't be able to finish until `a` is available.
-This will also to "too much" work being performed.
+Haskell programmers face a unique challenge when writing parallel programs.
+Haskell's laziness makes the order of evaluation unpredictable.
+To get the optimal performance out of a parallel Haskell program, the programmer must take care to explicitly control the order of evaluation.
+Let's say you want to compute two expressions `a` and `b` in parallel and suppose that both expressions depend on the result of some common expression `e`, then naïvely starting a computation of `a` in parallel with `b` could lead to extra work being performed.
+Similarly `b` might depend on `a` in which case the evaluation of `b` won't be able to finish until `a` is available.
+This will also result in more work being performed.

 Controlling evaluation with `seq`
 ---------------------------------

-These two examples clearly motivate the need for a way of controlling 1) forcing evaluations and 2) controlling evaluation order.
-Partially evaluated expressions are represented as "thunks" in haskell.
-These can be thought of as a description on how to arrive at a final result.
+The two previous examples illustrate the need for a way of controlling
+1) forcing evaluations and 2) controlling evaluation order.
+Partially evaluated expressions are represented as *thunks* in Haskell.
+These can be thought of as a description of how to arrive at a final result.
 Thunks can be inspected in `ghci` using `:sprint`.
 A simple example will show this: